-Home warranty plans do not typically cover water damage.
+Home warranty plans do not typically cover repair costs for water damage.
 Homeowners insurance is usually what covers situations such as water, fire, and wind-related damage.
 However, many warranty companies have relationships with companies that handle those hazards, so you could consider talking to a home warranty company about a recommendation for a related company that could assist you.

 Prices vary based on the home warranty company and coverage selection, but after researching various home warranty companies, the average cost per year is around $400.
 However, this does not include the repeat service fees you often have to pay for maintenance calls.
-Talking with representatives from home warranty companies is the best way to find out exactly what your payments, service fees, and overall annual payments will be.
+Talking with representatives from home warranty companies is the best way to find out exactly what your repair costs, service fees, and overall annual payments will be.
 Most home warranty company websites will also allow you to fill out a brief form online and receive a general quote that way.